A topic from the subject of Distillation in Chemistry.

 Objective:

-To demonstrate the process of distillation, which is used to separate different components of petroleum.
+To demonstrate the fractional distillation process used to separate the various components of crude oil (petroleum).

 Materials: